AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 Even the highest rated answer on StackOverflow for [Is JavaScript a pass-by-reference or pass-by-value language?](https://stackoverflow.com/a/3638034/5323344)—with nearly three times more upvotes than the correct answer—misses the mark, claiming that JavaScript is a special case when it really isn't.

-Here's the truth: Only a limited number of programming languages actually support passing arguments by reference.
+In reality, only a few programming languages actually support passing arguments by reference.
 Two such languages are C++ and PHP.
 Other languages—like C, Java, JavaScript, Python, and Go, to name a few that come to mind—pass arguments *by value*.

 So why do so many people get this wrong?
 That's what we're here to find out!
 If you'd like the short answer, feel free to jump to the section titled [Passing Pointers ("References") by Value](#passing-pointers-references-by-value).